 Want hardy garden mums for your perennial garden?
 Your best bet is to ask for them at a garden center or nursery.

 In zones 5-9, plant perennial garden mums in a full-sun spot.
+Mums require at least five hours of sunlight per day.
 Well-draining soil is crucial to keep the plants healthy and ensure they’ll return next year.
 Work organic matter into poor or compacted soils before planting your mums.

 Water Perennial Mums Often

 Keep your perennial mums well-watered; they need a lot of H2O and are susceptible to drying out.
-You can prune the tips of branches to encourage growth; two or three times is usually enough, stopping by mid-summer so the plants will bloom in the fall.
-This is the best time to water plants.
+Psst—this is the best time of day to water plants.